DataBiosphere/azul/UPGRADING.rst

 and run that command again in all deployments where it was run with the PR branch checked out.

+Deploy the ``gitlab`` component of any main deployment just before pushing the merge commit to the GitLab instance in that deployment.

 #5617 False positive AWS Inspector findings after GitLab deploy
 ===============================================================